remidev/liri-node-app/README.md

 # ReadCommand

 The read command uses the node file system package to read the contents of the random.txt file included in the repository.
-It relies on the content of the file being formated as command,query.
+It attempts to parse and command and query from the file, then executes that command with the included query.
+It relies on the content of the file being formated properly as: command,query.

 ![Read command](LIRI-4.gif)